 Disney's "Tangled" Character Design Development.
 Once "Rapunzel", then "Rapunzel Unbraided", and now "Tangled", Disney's 50th animated Feature film, set for release November 28th, has gone through many changes throughout it's years in development.
 One thing that hasn't changed much, though, is the artistic influence of two artists in particular.
 One was the French Rococo painter Jean-Honorer Fragonard, specifically one of his best known works; “The Swing” which inspired the lush fairy tale world that Rapunzel inhabits.
 The second is animation legend Glen Keane, who was the original driving force behind the film.
-Glen's masterfully solid, appealing, expressive and passionate animation and drawings are admired across the globe.
-He is currently being honored with a gallery exhibit in Paris and is touring with a retrospective of Disney Art in Australia.
+Early concept art: Glen Keane's drawings: Final character: Flynn Rider (Students: keep these expression sheets in mind when doing your final projects!)
+Final Character: Mother Gothel: A few other character designs.

 Pressure-sensitive freehand drawing of vector paths that are editable with the Illustrator Width tool?
 Reiterating a bit of what you've posted in your question.....
 By far the best tool I know of for Illustrator where natural drawing is concerned is DrawScribe from www.astutegraphics.com.
 Edit as of Jan 2014 DrawScribe has been folded into Astute's DynamicSketch plug in, same functionality shown here (plus more) but with a new name.
 This does everything you've outlined, as well as remaining standard AI art.
 (Of course it's easier if you zoom in to select those finicky width points. ;) ) I realize this is a third-party, $$$, solution.
 The WidthScribe Tools from Astute Graphics are indeed an easy way to apply width profiles to paths.
 One additional note on the plug ins above.
 If you must stick with the standard install of AI, there really isn't a great tool for what you are after.